 A group of teenage girls and their guy friends drive out into the country.
 Maki is searching for the tapeworm reputedly used by models to achieve Size Zero figures in the hopes that she can get more work.
 However, after finding and ingesting the worm, she begins to experience stomach pains.
 In going to the outhouse, she is attacked by a zombie that emerges from the toilet cistern.
 Zombies soon pursue the others, manifesting deadly parasites from out of their anuses.
 The group take refuge with the scientist Dr Tanaka but realise that he has harnessed the parasites in the hope of curing his ill daughter Sachi.
 What he has not told them is that has also infected the pasta he has fed them with the parasites.

 In recent years, the Japanese horror film has created a unique genre niche of wild and crazy, completely over the top splatter films.
 These have included the likes of Meatball Machine (2005), Attack Girls’ Swim Team vs. the Undead (2007), Hard Revenge, Milly (2008), Tokyo Gore Police (2008), Samurai Princess (2009), Vampire Girl vs Frankenstein Girl (2009), Big Tits Zombie (2010), Gothic & Lolita Psycho (2010), Helldriver (2010) and Bloody Chainsaw Girl (2016).
 Amid these, Noboru Iguchi has been one of the more prolific directors.
-A director of Japanese porn films since the late 1990s, Iguchi had a hit in the gonzo splatter genre with Machine Girl (2008) and subsequently went onto a number of similar films in the gonzo horror vein with the likes of Robo Geisha (2009), Mutant Girls Squad (2010), Karate-Robo Zaborgar (2011), Dead Sushi (2012) and Live (2014), as well as the F is for Fart episode of The ABCs of Death (2012).
+A director of Japanese porn films since the late 1990s, Iguchi had a hit in the gonzo splatter genre with Machine Girl (2008) and subsequently went onto a number of similar films in the gonzo horror vein with the likes of Robo Geisha (2009), Mutant Girls Squad (2010), Karate-Robo Zaborgar (2011), Dead Sushi (2012), Live (2014) and Ghost Squad (2018), as well as the F is for Fart episode of The ABCs of Death (2012).

 Many of these Japanese gonzo splatter films feel like they involve male directors working out their particular fetishes – as witness the recurrence of heroines dressed in schoolgirl uniforms.
 Here, for instance, Noboru Iguchi includes a nude girl-on-girl shower with heroine Arisa Nakamura for no other reason than just because.
 You get the impression that Noboru Iguchi is a scat fetishist (for those not up on their philias, an obsession with shit, asses and related matters).
 The same obsession also turn up in Iguchi’s segment of The ABCs of Death, which concerns a Japanese schoolgirl who has a lesbian obsession with her teacher’s farts.